-Policy/Procedure Title: Policy # 1-13 Client Rights and Grievance Investigations Effective Date: 7/1/23, 7/1/24 Lead Staff Person: Amanda Peterson apeterson@mhrbwcc.org (513) 695-1730
+Policy 1-13: Clients Rights and Grievance Investigations

+Effective Date: 7/1/23 Last Revised Date: 7/1/25 Lead Staff: Amanda Peterson

-DESCRIPTION: The purpose of this policy is to protect and promote the rights of all persons receiving or applying for services provided or funded by the Mental Health Recovery Board Serving Warren and Clinton Counties (MHRB), to insure the opportunity for a timely and impartial hearing and fair resolution of grievances, and to insure compliance with all applicable federal, state and local laws and regulations regarding client rights.
+The purpose of this policy is to protect and promote the rights of all persons receiving or applying for services provided or funded by the Mental Health Recovery Board Serving Warren and Clinton Counties (MHRB), to insure the opportunity for a timely and impartial hearing and fair resolution of grievances, and to insure compliance with all applicable federal, state and local laws and regulations regarding client rights.
 MHRB shall have a procedure for addressing client rights complaints, including complaints initiated by or on behalf of a resident of a residential facility licensed by the Ohio Department of Mental Health and Addiction Services which is a contracted provider in the MHRB system of care.
-This policy and procedure shall be approved by the Ohio Department of Mental Health and Addiction Services prior to enactment, including any subsequent substantive changes.